Jack9025/secure-tickets/README.md

 When the user successfully logs in, the server will determine which role they have (either user or management) and the client-side application will then generate the pages of the application based on that role.

 ### Events & Buying Tickets
 On the user home page, users can view and search for events.
-The user can select an event, and they will be presented with details of the event and the option to buy tickets.
+The user can select to 'view event', and they will be presented with details of the event and the option to buy tickets.
 When the user is buying tickets, a modal will popup which allows the user to select the ticket quantity and ticket type (either standard, VIP or deluxe).

 <img src=".screenshots/home_user.png" width="150" alt="Screenshot showing the home page"/> <img src=".screenshots/event_details.png" width="150" alt="Screenshot of event details page"/> <img src=".screenshots/buy_ticket.png" width="150" alt="Screenshot of buy ticket modal"/>